-- 1.16 An application must demonstrate that there is a net benefit to consumers as a result of the proposed change.
-Depending on the type of licensees making the re-opener application, licensees must identify each consumer group affected, and the net benefit each is expected to gain. - 1.17 For the CAM re-opener, 'electricity' is a sector, so that electricity transmission and electricity distribution consumers are considered to be a single sector consumer group. - 1.18 Similarly, 'gas' is a sector, so that gas transmission and gas distribution consumers are considered to be a single sector consumer group. - 1.19 An application submitted by any combination of only electricity licensees must demonstrate a net benefit for all its consumers considered as one group, and not as two distinct set of benefits allocated to each licensees' specific network consumers. - 1.20 Similarly, an application submitted by any combination of only gas licensees must demonstrate a net benefit for all their consumers considered as one group, and not as two distinct sets of benefits allocated to each licensees' specific network consumers. - 1.21 An application made by any combination of electricity and gas licensees (a cross sector application) must demonstrate a net benefit to both electricity and gas consumers.
+- 1.161.15 An application must demonstrate that there is an expected net benefit to consumers as a result of the proposed change.
+Depending on the type of licensees making the re-opener application, licensees must identify eachrelevant consumer groupgroups affected, and the net benefit each is expected to gain. - 1.171.16 For the CAM re-opener, 'electricity' is a sector, so that electricity transmission and electricity distribution consumers are considered to be a single sector consumer group. - 1.181.17 Similarly, 'gas' is a sector, so that gas transmission and gas distribution consumers are considered to be a single sector consumer group. - 1.191.18 An application submitted by any combination of only electricity licensees must demonstrate a net benefit for all its consumers considered as one group, and not as two distinct set of benefits allocated to each licensees' specific network consumers. - 1.201.19 Similarly, an application submitted by any combination of only gas licensees must demonstrate a net benefit for all their consumers considered as one group, and not as two distinct sets of benefits allocated to each licensees' specific network consumers. - 1.211.20 An application made by any combination of electricity and gas licensees (a cross sector application) must demonstrate a net benefit to both electricity and gas consumers.